-We recognise the central role that the financial sector has to play in order to achieve the targets, as laid out in the United Nations Sustainable Development Goals and The Paris Agreement on climate change.
+We recognise the central role that the financial sector has to play in order to achieve the development and environmental targets, as laid out in the United Nations Sustainable Development Goals and The Paris Agreement on climate change.
 It is through Sustainable Finance that financial markets will be able to adjust and allocate resources effectively.
-The Centre will consider issues relating to markets, regulation, risk management and government policy from an international perspective.
+We established the Centre for Sustainable Finance to provide insights to practitioners, whether in markets, regulation, risk management or government policy.

 As a Managing Director at HSBC for 14 years he ran trading and structuring teams responsible for the risk management of: counterparty risk (‘XVA’), funding and collateral discounting risk, energy derivatives, emerging market credit, and foreign exchange derivatives.
 He was at the forefront of the bank’s commercial response to regulatory change and capital optimization.
 Prior to that he worked in Markets at Credit Suisse and Deutsche Bank, and at Merrill Lynch in investment banking.
 Chris graduated from King’s College, Cambridge, with a degree in Engineering and has an MBA from London Business School.